Cluster

 The INFO command returns information and statistics about Redis in a format that is simple to parse by computers and easy to read by humans.

-Invaalidate all slot caches for across all workers.
+Invalidate all slot caches across all workers.

 No description